Facebook tracking pixel for PageView event

 What Same-Sex Parents Should Know About Protecting Parental Rights in Pennsylvania

-Though same-sex marriage is now legal in all 50 states, some legal issues continue to plague same-sex couples.
-This is especially true when same-sex couples seek a divorce (and they do, just about as often as straight couples do).
+Though same-sex marriage is now legal in all 50 states, some legal issues continue to affect same sex parental rights.
+This is especially true when same-sex spouses seek a divorce (and statistics show divorces are about as often as heterosexual couples or opposite sex couples).

 C.G. v.
 J.H Case